 - Take steps to secure your personal devices and home wireless network.

 - Consider the equipment that you need, such as extra displays, docking station, mouse, keyboard, and any ergonomic needs.
 Contact your local unit administrator or IT staff to discuss hardware that you may need at home.

-- Tech Shop provides complimentary direct shipping of work-from-home tools for both personal and departmental purchases.
+- The Tech Shop provides direct shipping of work-from-home tools for both personal and departmental purchases.
 Individuals can purchase with student account billing or payroll deduction; departments can pay by Shortcode.
-All online orders can be shipped anywhere in the US, including residential and on-campus addresses.
+All online orders can be shipped anywhere in the US, including residential and on-campus addresses (excludes P.O.
+Boxes).

 - Tech Consulting offers no-cost, remote appointments by Zoom for personally owned devices help you solve issues, find resources, and diagnose problems.
 (For university-owned devices, seek support from your unit’s IT group or Neighborhood IT for MiWorkspace-supported computers.)

 - UHR provides tips for ergonomics for the home office.

 - Set a preferred contact method: Update your MCommunity profile Notice to let classmates and colleagues know how to reach you while you work remotely.
 Edit the Viewable By menu to choose who can see the information.

 - Review two-factor authentication preferences: Update your Duo settings to accommodate working remotely.
 For example, if you currently opt to use a landline phone, you may wish to add a mobile phone number as an option.